 Frequently Asked Questions (FAQ)

-- Can I run OpenMandriva on my computer?
-It can run on most modern computers with at least 2GB of RAM and a 1GHz or faster processor.
+- It can run on most modern computers with at least 2GB of RAM and a 1GHz or faster processor.
 It also supports both 32-bit and 64-bit systems, though we recommend using the 64-bit version for better performance.

-- What desktop environments are available with OpenMandriva?
-The default desktop environment is KDE Plasma, though lighter alternatives like LXQt are available.
+- The default desktop environment is KDE Plasma, though lighter alternatives like LXQt are available for those who prefer a more minimal setup.

-- Can I install OpenMandriva on my hard drive?
-Yes, you can fully install the operating system on your hard drive.
-After creating a bootable USB, use the OpenMandriva installer to complete the installation.
+- Yes, you can fully install OpenMandriva on your hard drive.
+After creating a bootable USB, simply use the OpenMandriva installer to complete the installation process.

 - How do I update OpenMandriva?
-Use

 sudo dnf update